Melkeydev/rag-stack-fargate/README.md

 # Welcome to Rag Stack Fargate Service

-This is an example of an end-to-end stack that uses React, AWS and Go for a fully scalable and hosted applicaton
+This is an example of an end-to-end stack that uses React, AWS and Go for a fully scalable and hosted applicaton This stacks comes with middleware, protected routes, logging in and registering users to a Dynamo Database.

 This stack consists of: